 - Planning: The planning phase involves planning for skills and resource development to reduce symptoms.
 Additionally, the therapist will develop high-priority objectives and supports for the patient's rehabilitation goals.

 - Intervention: The intervention phase involves implementing the rehabilitation plan to help achieve the patient's goals by changing the patient or their environment with the progress of their supports and skills.
 In this phase, direct skills are taught and utilized, along with resource coordination and modification.

 How ICANotes Can Help With PRP Documentation

 ICANotes can aid in PRP documentation.
-With our technology, completing case management notes and documenting your PRP is easier.
+Our technology makes completing case management notes and documenting your PRP easier.
 The advantages your practice can enjoy with ICANotes software for PRP documentation include:

 - Converting paper forms to digital files: With ICANotes, your practice can convert paper documents to electronic files.
 You'll upload the scanned images of the paper forms and attach these to patient charts.
 Our software can support a variety of file types, such as DOC, PDF, GIF, PNG and JPG.

 - Eliminating paper: Our electronic health record (EHR) can help your practice eliminate paper.
 At ICANotes, we offer a patient portal that aids your transition from paper to digital documents.

 - Incorporating a patient portal: A patient portal adds convenience for your patients, allowing them to log in anywhere to view their patient charts.
 They can also use this portal to enter their demographics and history.
 You can opt to create electronic intake forms that patients fill out and sign via the patient portal.
 These forms will be displayed in PDF form on the patient chart.